Doug Henning: Career

-After graduating with honors with a degree in science and psychology, Henning decided to take a couple of years off before entering medical school to continue with his magic.
-Henning and Mars successfully performed with the top entertainers in Canada and traveled from one end of the country to the other.
+Henning and Mars successfully performed with the top entertainers in Canada and travelled from one end of the country to the other.

-He soon realized that he needed more theatrical training as well as the principles of magic.
-He applied for a grant with the Canada Council Arts Bursary in the theater division with a proposal that used the equation that magic plus theater equals art.
+Henning realized that he needed more theatrical training as well as in the principles of magic.
+He applied for a grant from the Canada Council for the Arts in the theatre division with a proposal that used the equation that magic plus theatre equals art.
 Henning was awarded a Canada Council for the Arts grant for $4,000.

-After being awarded the grant for a one year study of the art of magic, he studied mime under Adrian Pecknold as well as dance with a Canadian choreographer.
-He sifted through magic literature in the hopes of developing an all-around magic education in manipulation and being an illusionist.
+After being awarded the grant to study the art of magic for a year, he studied mime under Adrian Pecknold as well as dance with a Canadian choreographer.
+He sifted through magic literature in the hopes of developing an all-around magic education in manipulation and illusionism.

 He visited the Magic Castle in Hollywood, California, a private club for magicians.
-After an impromptu performance in the Wine Cellar, he met resident magician, guru, and fellow Canadian Dai Vernon, known as "The Professor".
+After an impromptu performance in the Wine Cellar, he met resident magician, guru, and fellow Canadian Dai Vernon, known as the Professor.
 Since the terms of the grant required Henning to study magic, he got up the nerve later in the year to write the Professor and asked him if he could take lessons with him.
-Thereafter, Henning traveled to Hollywood to study with Vernon, then with another magic great, Slydini, whom he considered to be his primary teacher of magic.
+Thereafter, Henning travelled to Hollywood to study with Vernon and then with another magic great, Slydini, whom he came to consider his primary teacher of magic.

-With the intention of returning magic to its "glory days", Henning worked to perfect his craft.
-Garnering financial support, he developed a live theatrical show, Spellbound, which was written by David Cronenberg and directed by Henning's college friend Ivan Reitman.
-Along with music by Howard Shore and co-starring actress Jennifer Dale, Henning created a musical that combined a dramatic story and his magic.
+Intending to return magic to its "glory days", Henning worked to perfect his craft.
+Garnering financial support, he developed a live theatrical show, Spellbound, written by David Cronenberg and directed by Henning's college friend Ivan Reitman.
+Along with music by Howard Shore and co-starring actress Jennifer Dale, Henning created a musical that combined his magic with a dramatic storyline.